A Cafe where Sparkle cannot be Dulled

 Situated within an industrial area, one could quite conceivably miss this little gem in Waterloo.
 Stunning contemporary decor manages to uplift the whole warehouse aspect of the Freedom Hub Cafe, allowing visitors to sit back and enjoy the ambience of a very peaceful creative space.

-The morning that we visited – it was brunch time – a ‘schooling’ session was in progress, but rather than be intrusive on guests to the Cafe, only served to add a compassionate human interest factor.
+The morning that we visited – it was brunch time – a ‘workshop’ was in progress, but rather than be intrusive on guests to the Cafe, only served to add a compassionate human interest factor.

 Freedom Hub Cafe serves premium coffees using the finest, organic and ethically produced coffee beans, which are roasted in Australia.
-They have a range of Exotic Teas which are ethically sourced, handpicked and created to lure the senses and calm the mind.
-The Menu is creatively fresh, with healthy food choices, inspired by a diversity of cultures.
+They have a range of Exotic Teas.
+These are ethically sourced, handpicked and created to lure the senses and calm the mind.
+The Menu is creatively fresh, with healthy food choices, and inspired by a diversity of cultures.

 The service at Freedom Hub Cafe was super efficient, the staff were friendly and eager to please, and the food was definitely worthy of a ‘return visit is a must’ accolade.

-I was allowed to roam around and take random photos and was impressed with the areas which are available to be be used for special events like weddings or birthdays.
+I was allowed to roam around and take random photos.
+I was impressed with the areas which are available to be be used for special events like weddings or birthdays.
 The venue at Freedom Hub Cafe can be booked for events on Mondays to Fridays from 2.00pm till late or on Saturdays from 11.00am till late.

-In addition, they have a variety of Freedom gifts, all adding to the fun of eating out and doing a bit of shopping on the side.
-A small section with an Indian tent (tepee) has been set aside specifically for children – so definitely a child-friendly venue too.
+In addition, they have a variety of Freedom gifts.
+All this adding to the fun of eating out and doing a bit of shopping on the side.
+A small section with an Indian tent (tepee) has been set aside specifically for children.
+So definitely a child-friendly venue too.

-The Freedom Hub Cafe is an urban escape where you can enjoy freedom from daily pressures, be immersed in other cultures whilst sipping a speciality coffee or exotic tea.
+The Freedom Hub Cafe is an urban escape where you can enjoy freedom from daily pressures.
+You can be immersed in other cultures whilst sipping a speciality coffee or exotic tea.